Refinance car - auto loan.

 Refinancing your auto loan should be of particular interest to those people who obtained their car loan directly from a dealership.
 The reason being is that because dealers always serve the role of a middleman in the financing transaction, a dealer will almost always increase the interest rates they get from the lenders they partner with.
 They will then therefore pass along that higher rate to the buyer in order to make money from the buyer.

-Another reason to refinance a loan is most automobile dealers are leaning more heavily on extra services and products.
+Another reason to refinance a loan is most automobile dealers, such as CarMax, are leaning more heavily on extra services and products.
 The fact is many companies do not make much money on selling the car, but they are profitable due to these extra services.
 One big revenue source for an automobile dealer is by offering auto loans to their customer, and they use these for profits as shoppers get savvier about researching car prices online and it becomes harder for them to make money on the sale of the car itself.

 Consumers who used a very long term loan when they bought their car, such as over 6 years in length, in order to lower their payments should also explore refinancing.
 What may happen is that now their financial situation or credit scores may have approved, and the bank may provide them either a shorter term (while at the same time lowering their payments) or they can get other assistance from the lender.
 This approach can also help them build more equity in less time.

-Good question.
-The general consensus as to why it is not more widely used is that most people do not know that they can refinance their car loan.
+The general consensus as to why it is not more widely used is that most people do not know that they can refinance their auto loan.
 Another of the big reasons is that even those people who do know about this expect the same kind of application-intensive process or additional costs that they need to refinance a home loan.
 However, those two barriers are not true.